steemit/devportal-tutorials-js/tutorials/26_set_withdraw_route/README.md

 document.getElementById('accInfo').innerHTML = info;
 ```

-Percents can be overwritten by changing and submitting transaction again to same account.
+Previous routes can be overwritten by changing and submitting a new transaction to the same account.

-We also generate Steemconnect signing link.
+We also generate a Steemconnect signing link.

 ```javascript
 window.openSC = async () => {